ETdoFresh/Blog/content/post/import/2016/2016-04-28-honest-abe.md

   <a href="https://etdofresh.github.io/HonestAbe">https://etdofresh.github.io/HonestAbe</a> <em>Play Now!
 (No Enemies)</em><br /><a href="https://github.com/ETdoFresh/HonestAbe">https://github.com/ETdoFresh/HonestAbe</a> <em>Source Code</em><br /><a href="https://www.etdofresh.com/honest-abe-post-mortem-game-dev-meetup/">Post Mortem</a> <em>Plus OS Builds</em>
 </p>

-Honest Abe is an arcade beat-em up style game about good ol&#8217; President Lincoln.
+Honest Abe is an arcade beat-em up style game about good ol' President Lincoln.
 The confederates stole Mary Todd and beat our hero up and left him for dead.
-But he&#8217;s not dead, and he&#8217;s out for revenge!
+But he's not dead, and he's out for revenge!

 <!--more-->